How to Advance Your Career in Fire Service

 - Fiscal policy

 - Emergency management

 Anna Maria College’s MPA degree program can be completed online in as little as two years.
 Given that the culture of leadership positions in fire and emergency services values a blend of educational and professional experience, the competitive edge provided by exceeding educational requirements with a master’s degree in the widely-desired concentration of public management cannot be overstated.

-For more information on our online MPA degree visit the website or speak with one of our admissions advisers at 877-265-3201.
+For more information on our online MPA degree, speak with one of our admissions advisers at 877-265-3201 or request information.